Setting Up Your Poster

 Fonts- If you use an unusual type font in your poster, you can embed the font within your file by doing File>Options>Save and checking the Embed fonts option.
 Some fonts have copyright resrictions and will not embed.
 In older versions of PowerPoint, this is found in Save As>Tools>Save Options.
 But again, staying with the normal fonts is less troublesome.
 Graphic designers are taught to use sans serif fonts like Arial for titles, and serif fonts like Times New Roman in the body text.

 Contrast- If you set type in blue, green or red against a dark background, the text may be hard to read.
 Since your computer screen is lit from behind, it shows the type lighter than the printed poster will.
 It's best to use white or yellow text against a dark color.
 Setting type over a photo can be problematic when it runs over both light and dark portions of the photo.
-Try using yellow type if you need to do this.
+Try using yellow type if you need to do this, and if it still is hard to read, put a drop shadow on it.

 Guide Lines- The dotted guide lines in the center of the templates will not print, they are to help you with alignment.
 You can move them by selecting and holding them outside the artwork.
 When you bring a text box or picture near the line, it will "magnetically" jump to the line.
 This makes it easy to bring a row of pictures or charts into alignment.
 You can make more guide lines by holding the control key and moving an existing line.